anitab-org/anitab-forms-backend/.github/CONTRIBUTING.md

 - When you are finished with your work, please squash your commits otherwise we will squash them on your PR.
 This will help maintain a clean commit history.
 - For in-code documentation, follow [this guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).
 - The full guidelines for python can be found [here](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

+# General Guidelines

+- If you’re just getting started work on an issue labeled “First Timers Only” in any project.
+You can refer additional resources available on our [website](http://systers.io/).
+- In an active repository (not an archived one), choose an open issue from the issue list, claim it in the comments or ask around in [zulip](https://anitab-org.zulipchat.com/), and a maintainer will assign it to you.
+- After approval you must make continuous notes on your progress in the issue while working.
+Remember to update your progress in comments after every 3 days,otherwise the maintainer can reassign the issue.
+- You can't submit a PR from the base branch on your fork.Create a branch specific to the issue you're working on and send a PR from that branch.
+- Remember to follow PR template while sending PR.
+- If you’d like to create a new issue, please go through our issue list first (open as well as closed) and make sure the issues you are reporting do not replicate the existing issues.
+- Follow issue template while reporting new issues.Have a short description on what has gone wrong (like a root cause analysis and description of the fix), if that information is not already present in the issue.
+- If you have issues on multiple pages, report them separately.
+Do not combine them into a single issue.